fhmjones/dashboards-envr300/README.md

 * Compare raw, 7-day moving average and daily maximum 8-hr average.
 Which makes differences - or the thing you want to learn from the data - most clearly visible?
 * Explore impact of plotting options on interpreability (eg. dots, lines, both, maybe others) (Not yet done.)

-**Current status**: plotting with `plotly` library, using "decorator" approach to adding interactive widgets.
+**Current status**: Version 01 involved plotting with `plotly` library using "decorator" approach to adding interactive widgets.
+It is more fully commented with development notes.
+Version 02 uses the same callback approach as "**ThreeSignals**" and has only the necessary comments.
+Additional surrounding documentation was added to make it useful as a learning or teaching application.
+Attribution for the idea and source of the data are also included.
-**Needs doing**: change to call-back rather than decorator approach so the dashboard component organization can be more flexible.

 ```python